bochaco/pact-mock-reactive/README.md

 * GET /interactions/verification - determine whether the expected interactions have taken place
 * POST /pact - write the pact file

+You can send HTTP requests using any HTTP client like Postman.
+You can download a Postman collection from [here](https://github.com/bochaco/pact-mock-reactive/blob/master/doc/Pact-Mock.json.postman_collection) which contains a set of sample requests to add interactions, verify them, delete them and to write the pact file.

 **Note that pact file format is compatible with [Pact JVM][pact-jvm].**

 As the Pact mock service can be used as a standalone executable and administered via HTTP, it can be used for testing with any language.
 All that is required is just a library in the native language to create the HTTP calls listed above.
 Currently there are binding for [Ruby][pact] and [Javascript][javascript].